rodrigo-kayala/mirage-mocker/README.md

 **Mirage mocker** is a simple yet powerful API mock server.
 Mirage mocker can mock an HTTP request by:

-* Returning same body received (request-response mock)
+* Echo the request (returning same body received)
 * Returning a fixed payload
+* Returning a payload based on a header
 * Running a customized response produced by a [Go Plugin](https://golang.org/pkg/plugin/)
 * Transform the request (using a [Go Plugin](https://golang.org/pkg/plugin/)) and **proxy-pass** the HTTP requests to a real server.